'Highly likely' Russia poisoned ex-spy, UK's Prime Minister says

 "Russia's illegal annexation of Crimea was the first time since the Second World War that one sovereign nation has forcibly taken territory from another in Europe," May said.

-"Russia has fomented conflict in the Donbas, repeatedly violated the national airspace of several European countries, and mounted a sustained campaign of cyber espionage and disruption.
+"Russia has fomented conflict in the Donbas, repeatedly violated the national airspace of several European countries, and mounted a sustained campaign of cyberespionage and disruption.
 This has included meddling in elections, and hacking the Danish Ministry of Defence and the Bundestag, among many others," May added, referring to Germany's Parliament.

+Previously, UK Foreign Secretary Boris Johnson said the government would "respond appropriately and robustly," promising that "no attempts to take innocent lives on UK soil will go unpunished."

+Johnson also called into question the UK's diplomatic representation in the 2018 World Cup, to be held in Russia later this year.

 May's statement Monday followed a meeting of Britain's National Security Council to discuss the investigation, and came after UK public health authorities warned that hundreds of people may have been affected by the attack.
 Traces of the nerve agent were detected in the Salisbury branch of the Italian restaurant Zizzi and The Mill pub.